Introducing Oxford Frames

 The Oxford English Dictionary defines the Oxford frame as, “A picture-frame the sides of which cross each other and project some distance at the corners.”
 Sometimes described by frame-makers and frame scholars as crossetted-corner frames, on these shores they were popularly called Rustic or Currier and Ives frames, often favored as settings for prints by enormously popular printmakers Currier and Ives (an example’s shown at right).
 It’s a wonderfully varied vernacular tradition with unlimited possibilities for decorative treatment.

-Structurally identical to the Adirondack, when developing it into the Oxford, we started with modifying the Adirondack’s blunt-cut ends in the simplest possible ways, giving them, for example, rounded and pointed forms.
+Structurally identical to the Adirondack, when developing, we started by modifying the Adirondack’s blunt-cut ends in the simplest possible ways, giving them, for example, rounded and pointed forms.
 An example is the inner frame in the picture below.
 To offer some idea of the kind of elaboration possible, we also made an example of a fancier Oxford design, the outer frame shown in the picture below (offered as a ready-made 14″ x 18″, ) which demonstrates the kind of chamfering characteristic of the tradition.
 As you can see, we also accented the center of each side by stopping the chamfers with 45 degree angle cuts to create an octagon with a diagonal inlaid square plug in the middle, repeating those at the corners.

 A vintage colored engraving of the Irish monastic ruins of Clonmacnoise in a simple Oxford frame, surrounded by a more elaborate Oxford frame using chamfering (45 degree bevels)—a method of decorative enhancement characteristic of the tradition.
 Both frames are in stained quarter sawn white oak, the wood most commonly used for Oxford frames.